lariosm/lariosm.github.io/CS460/HW2/index.md

     }
   });
 ```
-Because we were required to branch off from our master branch, I've created a second branch called 'javascript' where I would commit all my JavaScript work, while committing all my HTML work back at the master branch.
+Because we were required to branch off from our master branch, I've created a second branch called ```javascript``` where I would commit all my JavaScript work, while committing all my HTML work back at the ```master``` branch.
 Eventually, I merged them back under the master branch and confirmed it was still working.

 ![Web page demo](https://mlarios1.github.io/mlarios1.github.io/CS460/HW2/hw2.png)